Google Translate Disclaimer

 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-The Queen Elizabeth II Platinum Jubilee Medal (Saskatchewan) is being created to celebrate the 70th anniversary year of Her Majesty Queen Elizabeth II’s Accession to the Throne, which began on February 6, 2022.
-The medal is a tangible way for the province of Saskatchewan to honour Her Majesty for her service to Canada.
-A total of 7,000 medals will be awarded at ceremonies held throughout the province during the Platinum Jubilee year.
-The medal program will be the focus of the Government of Saskatchewan’s Jubilee year commemorations.
+The Queen Elizabeth II Platinum Jubilee Medal (Saskatchewan) was created to celebrate the 70th anniversary year of Her late Majesty Queen Elizabeth II’s Accession to the Throne, which began on February 6, 2022.
+The medal is a tangible way for the province of Saskatchewan to honour Her late Majesty for her service to Canada.
+A total of 7,000 medals will be awarded to deserving citizens.

-Her Majesty The Queen approved the design of the medal in May 2022.
-Permission has been sought from the Office of the Governor General of Canada to have this medal included in the Order of Precedence with the other commemorative medals of the Canadian Honours System.
+Her late Majesty Queen Elizabeth II approved the design of the medal in May 2022.
+The Office of the Governor General of Canada approved the inclusion of the medal in the Order of Precedence with the other commemorative medals of the Canadian Honours System in November 2022.

 The Queen Elizabeth II Platinum Jubilee Medal (Saskatchewan) is a circular medal 32 mm across, struck in copper and plated with nickel, and suspended from a ribbon using a new arrangement of the blue, red and white colours found on the other four medals issued during Her Majesty’s reign in 1953, 1977, 2002 and 2012.
 The blue represents Canada’s three seas, with the red and white being the national colours of Canada as taken from the National Flag and Royal Arms of Canada.
 The white is also a representation of platinum, and the medal commemorates the Platinum Jubilee.